Frequently Asked Questions

 4) Wood side washers

-Q: Around 3 to 5 pads at one end of one row aren't responding, or only respond to touches in a portion of the pad.
+Q: Up to half the pads on one end of a single row aren't responding, or only respond to touches in a portion of the pad.
 What's wrong?

 This indicates that one of two connectors to LinnStrument's internal touch sensor sheet has some minor corrosion inside it.
-If you're certain that this is the exact symptom, the solution is to partially disassemble your LinnStrument and clean the connectors by removing the touch sensor sheet from its 2 connectors, then replacing it back into the same 2 connectors.
+The solution is to partially disassemble your LinnStrument and clean the connectors by removing the touch sensor sheet from its 2 connectors, then replacing it back into the same 2 connectors.
 To do this, click the link on this page for "Installing Replacement Parts" and read the section "Replacing the touch sensor sheet".
 Follow these instructions except instead of replacing the touch sensor sheet, simply remove then reinstall the same touch sensor sheet.
+Also, there's no need to do step 7 (calibrating the touch sensor) unless you did a calibration while the problem existed, in which case you should do step 7.

 Q: There's something loose that slides around inside my LinnStrument when I move it.
 What's wrong?